CBFLivUni/SCPSampleAnnotationWizard/README.md

 # SCP Sample Annotation Wizard

+# User Information

 - Generates sample annotation .csv files to be passed to the colData argument in the readSCP() function from the [scp R package](https://uclouvain-cbio.github.io/scp/index.html)

+- Download Mac and Windows releases [here](https://github.com/CBFLivUni/SCPSampleAnnotationWizard/releases)

+# Developer Information

-- Written in Electron JS + React
+- Written using Electron JS + React, pricessing script in Python.

+### Processing script

+- Create virtual env using your preferred method using `requirements.txt`.

 `pip install pyinstaller`

 `pyinstaller -F processingpy/processing.py`

+For Windows:
 `mv processingpy/processing.exe processing`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## ElectronJS + React Scripts

 In the project directory, you can run: